hhandoko/http4s-graal/README.md

 [Gatling] is an open-source load and performance testing framework based on Scala, Akka and Netty.

-  1. Run `./scripts/gatling/bin/setup.sh` to download and setup Gatling.
-  1. Run `./scripts/gatling/bin/start.sh` to run the load testing simulation(s).
+  1. Run `sbt gatling:test` to download, setup, and run Gatling load testing simulation(s).

 ## Contributing